thesamim/TickTickSync/README.md

 1. Open Obsidian's `Settings` window
 2. Select the `Community plugins` tab on the left
-3. Under `Installed plugins`, click the gear icon next to the `Ultimate Todoist Sync` plugin
+3. Under `Installed plugins`, click the gear icon next to the `Ultimate TickTick Sync` plugin
-4. Enter your Todoist API token
+4. Enter your TickTick API token

 ## Settings